-Bend was once a mill town and has become a popular rounded destination city.
+Bend, Oregon once a sleepy little mill town and has become a popular well rounded destination city.

 In 1904 the settlers voted to incorporate to a city and in January of 1905 Farewell Bend became Bend.
 A sign was erected that read Welcome to Bend, Oregon.